 “Sennheiser G-series in-ear monitors with 3D molds by Sensaphonics.
 They change lives.
 The Westone’s triple driver pair is good too.”

 “If you’ve read this far, you’ll probably really make a great sound person.
 You’ve got dedication and longevity.
 Here are some non-technical things I’ve found that matter more than audio mathematics and algorithms ever have:

 “The most valuable thing I can give a musician besides a feedback-free stage is my full attention.
 Try to always be scanning the stage for someone who needs something.
 During soundcheck I walk the stage and stand right behind them, listening from their perspective.
-If the band doesn’t soundcheck and they struggle to hear, after the show ask about the experience.
-Be prepared for criticism, but communication is fundamental as a ME.
+If the band doesn’t soundcheck, and they struggle to hear.
+After the show ask about the experience.
+Be prepared for criticism, but communication is fundamental as an ME.
 If you don’t understand what they’re describing, keep asking questions.
-Lots of musicians lack the vocabulary beyond ‘tin can sound’.
+Lots of musicians lack the vocabulary beyond ‘tin can sound.’
 Help them find words for what they are experiencing.
 If you can’t dial in a solution, look into a new piece of gear for it.

 “If things go wrong, GO OUT ONSTAGE.
 ME’s are usually listening in closets, as far as onstage crew.
 It’s our job.
 If the problem isn’t in your department, get the person who is responsible, if it is your department, trust that you’ll know a solution.
 One always comes.
 It’s a bit of gypsy stage magic.
 Don’t let the artist struggle out there alone.